percona/k8spg-docs/CONTRIBUTING.md

 ### 1. Sign the CLA

-Before you can contribute, we kindly ask you to sign our [Contributor License Agreement :octicons-link-external-16:](https://cla-assistant.io/percona/percona-postgresql-operator) (CLA).
+Before you can contribute, we kindly ask you to sign our [Contributor License Agreement](https://cla-assistant.io/percona/percona-postgresql-operator) (CLA).
 You can do this using your GitHub account and one click.

 ### 2. Code of Conduct